-During a meeting you can upload and present your slides.
-You may upload at any time and it will not interrupt already ongoing presentation since your slides will be shown only after you unmute yourself and choose your slides from the list.
+During a meeting, you can upload and present your slides.
+You may upload at any time, and it will not interrupt an already ongoing presentation since your slides will be shown only after you unmute yourself and choose your slides from the list.
 SpeakApp accepts only slides in Portable Document Format (PDF).

 You may also change slides by editing input field with page number and pressing Enter.